What is the purpose of Artificial Intelligence in chemistry?

 Anne Laurent is a professor of computer science at the University of Montpellier and Vice President for Open Science and Research Data.

-A member of LIRMM (FADO team dedicated to the Semantic Web and open science), she conducts research in the fields of databases and artificial intelligence (data warehouses, big data mining, imprecision management, etc.).
+A member of LIRMM (the FADO team dedicated to the Semantic Web and open science), she conducts research in the fields of databases and artificial intelligence (data warehouses, big data mining, uncertainty management, etc.).

-Deeply committed to interdisciplinarity and building bridges between different communities, she participates in various structural and research projects at the interfaces.
-Anne teaches at Polytech Montpellier in the Computer Science and Management department.
+Deeply committed to interdisciplinarity and building bridges between diverse communities, she participates in various foundational and research projects at the interfaces of different fields.
+Anne is a faculty member at Polytech Montpellier in the Department of Computer Science and Management.

-Professor Alexei Lapkin graduated with an MChem from Novosibirsk State University, specializing in membrane gas separation.
+Dr. Alexei Lapkin earned an MChem from Novosibirsk State University, specializing in membrane gas separation.

-He then worked at the Boreskov Institute of Catalysis before moving to the University of Bath, where he was employed as a research officer, which allowed him to complete his PhD in the area of multiphase membrane catalysis.
+He then worked at the Boreskov Institute of Catalysis before moving to the University of Bath, where he was employed as a research officer, a position that enabled him to complete his PhD in the field of multiphase membrane catalysis.

 In September 2009, he was appointed Professor of Engineering at the School of Engineering, University of Warwick, a position he held until April 2013.